-National Clinical Audit Actions Paediatric Intensive Care (PICANet) The National Audit Report was reviewed and discussed on the Paediatric Intensive Care Unit (PICU).
+Actions The National audit report was reviewed and discussed on the Paediatric Intensive Care Unit (PICU).
 We are always commended for the quality of the PICANET data set.
-Potential Donor Audit (NHS Blood and Transplant) Report not available at time of publication.
-Feverish Child Audit Royal College of Emergency Medicine Reports not available at time of publication.
+Report not available at time of publication Reports not available at time of publication.
 Reports are to be published by the Royal College of Emergency Medicine in late April 2019.

-National Clinical Audit Actions Severe Trauma For the period 2018 - 2019 our data completeness and data quality are both 97%+.
+For the period 2018 - 2019 our data completeness and data quality are both 97%+.
 There are 229 applicable entries for this period.
-The TARN database is a national (Trauma Audit and tool for collating and reviewing a number of metrics related to the delivery of care.
-Research Network) It is a requirement that major trauma centres such as Alder Hey contribute their data into TARN which provides regular service-level dashboards and clinical reports using this data.
-Thankfully, the numbers of seriously injured children is very small compared with injured adults so the ability to systematically collect and analyse data and to be able to compare the same metrics with peer major trauma centres is very important.
+The TARN database is a national tool for collating and reviewing a number of metrics related to the delivery of care.
+It is a requirement that Major Trauma Centres such as Alder Hey contribute their data into TARN which provides regular servicelevel dashboards and Clinical Reports using this data.
+Thankfully, the numbers of seriously injured children is

+National Clinical Audit Actions very small compared with injured adults, so the ability to systematically collect and analyse data; and to be able to compare the same metrics with peer Major Trauma Centres is very important.
 These reports enable the Alder Hey Major Trauma Leadership Team to track progress on the delivery of trauma care and identify trends for those metrics.
 They have led to audit of specific areas of the pathway to identify any potential issues early and assure of good practice.
-The themed clinical reports are reviewed by specific department leads, such as Neurosurgery and Orthopaedics, with oversight from the Trust Trauma Committee and the regional North West Children's Major Trauma Network Governance Group.
-Review of the regional dashboards has highlighted continued long transfer times from Local Trauma Unit to Major Trauma Centre.
+The themed Clinical Reports are reviewed by specific department leads, such as Neurosurgery and Orthopaedics, with oversight from the Trust Trauma Committee and the regional North West Children's Major Trauma Network Governance group.
+Review of the regional dashboards has highlighted continued long transfer times from local Trauma Unit to Major Trauma Centre.
 Work is now underway to identify the causes of these delays which will inform the Network Forward Plan for quality improvement.
-The TARN data allows us to monitor our performance against the major trauma best practice measures, ensuring that we are meeting national quality indicators as well as securing to Best Practice Tariff Income, so we can continue to deliver and develop the Major Trauma Service at Alder Hey.
-Cardiac Arrest (National Report not available at time of publication.

-An action plan was not required as the audit standards are being met.
+The TARN data allows us to monitor our performance against the Major Trauma Best Practice measures, ensuring that we are meeting national quality indicators as well as securing to Best Practice Tariff income so we can continue to deliver and develop the Major Trauma Service at Alder Hey.
+Cardiac arrest (National Cardiac Arrest Audit) Report not available at time of publication Paediatric cardiac surgery (NICOR Congenital Heart Disease Audit) An action plan was not required as the audit standards are being met.
+National Cardiac Rhythm Management Audit (NICOR) It is recommended that Standard Operating Protocols (SOP) are devised for the data collection, to include detailed guidance on and exactly who is responsible for each of the following: Ensuring consent for data submission and external validation of hospital notes is obtained prospectively from all patients with congenital heart disease and each patient's parent/guardian receives a description of data that is collected, how it is audited and the submission to Organisations such as NICOR or others.
+Input of congenital patients NCHDA (National Congenital Heart Disease Audit) required dataset items